chaitanyaenr/ansible_perf_tuning/README.md

 Collects sosreport, ansible_facts from remotes on to the local machine and deletes them on remotes.
 This will help in finding out performance bottlenecks.

+You can choose to visulaize the ansible_facts. visualization/main.yml will configure http server to render a static html page showing the parsed ansible_facts.
+You can access it at http://localhost/view.html

+### visualization/main.yml
+This playbook will configure http server to render a static html page showing the parsed ansible_facts.
+You can use playbooks/colect/sosreport_facts.yml to collect facts, generate sosreport.

 ### ara.yml
 Installs, configures ara which makes ansible runs easier to visualize and troubleshoot.
 You can access the dashboard at http://localhost:8080